ronanchilvers/solo-swade/Home.md

 views:
 - name: Characters
   from: '-"_templates"'
-  where: 'contains(file.tags, "character") and !contains(file.tags, "archived1")'
+  where: 'contains(file.tags, "character") and !contains(file.tags, "archived")'
 ```

 # Other stuff